JGAguado/ElectroLab/docs/source/getting_started.rst

 The |Product| is a board that needs no further setups or configuration besides the initial assembly of its components.

-Once you have it in your hands, the only thing you will need to have some fun is a micro-USB to power it and some Dupont wires.

 |
 |